pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 ## Saving your DevOps User and Key

 The best way to save your DevOps User/Key is to use the Ping Identity DevOps utility `setup`.

->More details on `setup` can be found in the [quickstart](https://pingidentity-devops.gitbook.io/devops/examples/quickstart#clone-github-pingidentity-devops-getting-started).
+>More details on `setup` can be found in the [Get Started](https://pingidentity-devops.gitbook.io/devops/getstarted#initial-setup) document.

 Simply run: